 The social good sector is more global than ever before.
-Over 90 per cent of European organisations give internationally.
+Over 90% of European organisations give internationally.
 In Latin America, corporations are equally as likely to offer domestic or international pro-bono support.
 And 1.6 million tourists travel abroad to volunteer annually.
 The millennial generation is particularly inclined to rally around global, rather than local, causes.

 But making an impact globally is not an easy task.
 Even though we often hear that the “world is flat”, the majority of people have primarily local ties.
 Of all the telephone calling minutes in the world last year, only two per cent were cross-border calls.
-The average person consumes just one to two per cent of their news on foreign sites.
-And only two per cent of university students study in countries where they are not citizens.
+The average person consumes just 1-2% of their news on foreign sites.
+And only 2% of university students study in countries where they are not citizens.
 With only a small percentage of the world’s population living global lives, it can be hard for social good initiatives that have a footprint in one region to make a tangible impact in another.

 How can social good initiatives create a global footprint with local resonance?
 Here are five best practices: